 No matter the intent, Bancroft Tower still stands today although the interior is gated off.
-However the aging set piece is still occasionally used as a haunted attraction during Halloween, or a place for Santa at Christmas.
+The tower is typically only open to the public on Sundays in the month of October.
 Truly, no one is quite sure what to make of this castle.

 There is a small parking lot but it is only 15 minute parking.
 The park is open from 5 a.m. to 10 p.m.

 Follow us on Twitter to get the latest on the world's hidden wonders.